Open 7 Days A Week

 How much you receive for your vehicle is determined by facts such as the amount of your insurance coverage and the value of your car on the date of the accident.
 Extra features such as new tires, an automatic transmission, leather interior, etc. may increase the value of your car.
 However, how much you receive is established mostly based on book value.

 If you have been the victim of a car accident, call our firm and speak with a Georgia car wreck lawyer.
-Simply contact Kenneth S. Nugent, P.C. online, click on Chat Live above, or call us toll free at 1-888-579-1790.
+Click the chat bubble to send us a message or call us toll free at 1-888-579-1790.